By Radio Rick Myers

 I left My Heart in San Francisco, with KYA.
-But first, my heart was a heart that began pounding to the beat of radio at the age of eight when Cal Purviance (“Cal Your Birthday Pal” on KTRB) wished a Happy Birthday to little Ricky Myers of Manteca!
+But before that, my heart started pounding to the beat of radio at the age of eight when Cal Purviance (“Cal Your Birthday Pal” on KTRB) wished a Happy Birthday to little Ricky Myers of Manteca!
 (Wow, my name, on the air!)
 Cal later became a friend; we laughed that he had set me on my career path.
-Cal was a magician; in one sentence he turned me into a radio nerd.
+Cal was a magician; in one sentence he turned me into a radio lifer.

 As a teenager, I discovered KYA-1260 AM, a station packed with high entertainment disc jockeys ’round the clock.
 A station after my own heart.

 Gene Nelson, the morning guy, touched that heart.
 I remember how he could rotate being funny with being sincere, a true communicator.
 The day after Martin Luther King Jr died, Gene went on the air and gave America a pep talk; somehow we would rebound, things eventually would be better, but for right now, give yourselves time to process.
 His comments weren’t insensitive; what happened was horrible, the shock of it all had us back on our heels, but don’t give up on the resiliency of America.

 I wrote Gene two fan letters.
 Each time he wrote back.
 I think he understood his abilities were a gift, and didn’t take them lightly.
 Over a period of 15 years, I never heard him tell the same story twice.
 I later learned how difficult it is to be creative on demand, but Gene always delivered.

 In 1967, I was on the air at KSRT, Tracy–my first radio job–when my sister called, all excited.
 She had just won $100 listening to Gene’s show on KYA.
 I’m on the air and she’s listening to someone else!!
 Yes, blood is thicker than water, but Cash is King.